saucelabs/sauce-docs/docs/api-testing/composer.md

 <img src={useBaseUrl('/img/api-testing/edit-test-nav.png')} alt="Navigating to the test editor" width="300"/>

 ### Add Test Components
 When test components are combined, they act as our test logic.
-See the following pages ofr more information about the components types available in API Testing:
+See the following pages for more information about the components types available in API Testing:
   * [I/O Request Test Components](/api-testing/composer/io-components)
   * [Assertion Test Components](/api-testing/composer/assertion-components/)
   * [Logical Test Components](/api-testing/composer/logical-components/)